arcadia-unity/arcadia-dot-el/README.md

 # arcadia.el

-Emacs REPL for Clojure Unity.
+Emacs REPL for [Arcadia](https://github.com/arcadia-unity/Arcadia), the integration of Clojure and Unity.

 ## Installation